-In about 46,000 people per year in the U.S., pancreatic cancer will arise, grow, and spread, often before it's ever discovered.
+About 57,600 people in the U.S. are diagnosed with pancreatic cancer each year.
 As with many types of cancer, the causes of pancreatic cancer are mysterious.
-Although certain risk factors have been identified, the story is far from complete.
+Some risk factors have been identified, but the story is far from complete.

-Pancreatic cancer develops when a cell in the pancreas acquires damage to its DNA that causes it to behave and multiply abnormally.
-A single cancer cell grows and divides rapidly, becoming a tumor that does not respect normal boundaries in the body.
-Eventually, cells from the tumor travel elsewhere in the body (metastasize) through the blood or lymphatic system.
+Pancreatic cancer happens when DNA in a cell in your pancreas is damaged.
+A single cancer cell grows and divides rapidly, becoming a tumor that doesn’t go along with your body’s usual boundaries.
+Without treatment, cells from the tumor spread through your blood or lymph system.

 Pancreatic Cancer Risk Factors

 - Genetics.
-Five percent to 10% of people with pancreatic cancer have an immediate family member who also had it.
-Several different genes have been associated with the increased risk, although no "pancreatic cancer gene" has yet been identified.
+Five percent to 10% of people with pancreatic cancer have a close family member who also had it.

 - Obesity and inactivity.
-In a study of 88,000 nurses, those who were obese (body mass index higher than 30) were more likely to develop pancreatic cancer.
-Those who exercised frequently were about half as likely to get pancreatic cancer, compared to those who did not exercise at all.
+In a study of 88,000 nurses, those who had a body mass index (BMI, a measure of your height compared to your weight) higher than 30 were more likely to develop pancreatic cancer.
+Those who exercised often were about half as likely to get pancreatic cancer as those who got no exercise at all.

-Eliminating your risk factors for pancreatic cancer won't reduce your risk entirely.
-But eating a healthy diet, keeping a healthy weight, and exercising frequently will improve overall health, and reduce your risk of other health problems.
+Getting rid of your risk factors for pancreatic cancer doesn’t mean you’ll never get it.
+But eating a healthy diet, keeping a healthy weight, and exercising often will improve your overall health and lower your risk of other problems.